d8ahazard/AudioLab/PROJECT_NOTES.md

   - Model selection
   - Memory optimization options

 The module seamlessly integrates with the rest of the AudioLab ecosystem, allowing generated songs to be further processed with other tools like audio separation, voice cloning, and remastering.

+### Orpheus TTS

+The Orpheus TTS module provides real-time high-quality text-to-speech capabilities:

+- Generate natural-sounding speech with human-like intonation and prosody.
+- Real-time speech synthesis powered by large language models.
+- Support for voice cloning with minimal voice data requirements.
+- Create multiple voice styles from a single voice model.
+- Fine-tuning capabilities to create custom voice models from your own recordings.
+- Multilingual support for generating speech in different languages.
+- Emotion and speaking style control for expressive speech generation.

+The Orpheus TTS interface includes:

+- **Text Input**: Comprehensive text editor with formatting options for speech generation.
+- **Voice Selection**: Browse and select from pre-trained voice models.
+- **Style Control**: Adjust speaking style, emotion, speed, and other voice characteristics.
+- **Fine-tuning Interface**: Tools for creating custom voice models from your recordings.
+- **Batch Processing**: Generate speech for multiple text inputs with the same voice settings.
+- **Export Options**: Save generated speech in various formats (WAV, MP3, etc.).
+- **Integration with Process Tab**: Send generated speech to the Process tab for further audio manipulation.

+The module is fully integrated with the AudioLab API through the following endpoints:
+- `/api/v1/orpheus/generate`: Generate speech from text with voice customization.
+- `/api/v1/orpheus/finetune`: Create custom voice models from audio recordings.
+- `/api/v1/orpheus/voices`: List available voice models with their capabilities.

+Orpheus TTS brings state-of-the-art LLM-powered speech synthesis to AudioLab, enabling users to create incredibly natural and expressive speech for a wide range of applications.